Links on Android Authority may earn us a commission. Learn more.

 Why should you consider buying an ECG watch?

-In the end, if you are reading this article because you didn’t know what an ECG/EKG was, you probably don’t need one on you at all times.
-But for some of you, this functionality could be revolutionary, even if to offer some peace of mind.
+In the end, if you are reading this article because you didn’t know what an ECG was, you probably don’t need one on you at all times.
+But for some, this functionality could be revolutionary, if for nothing more than peace of mind.

 An ECG may be used to detect a number of complications including arrhythmias, coronary artery disease, or a past or current heart attack.